Care Packages for Deployed Marines: Packing Tips

 Do Not Combine Toiletries With Food Items

-Many returning Marines have reported that food items taste like soap, shaving cream, and/or deoderant when food items are shipped with toiletries.
+Many returning Marines have reported that food items taste like soap, shaving cream, and/or deodorant when food items are shipped with toiletries.
 Please pack your food items separate from all toiletries!
-If you are sending toiletries to your Marine, put each item into it's on zip-style freezer bag.
+If you are sending toiletries to your Marine, put each item into it's own zip-style freezer bag.
 This will help keep the smell and taste from infiltrating the care packages sitting next to yours.

 Avoid Using "Packing Peanuts"